 Our ordinary shares are listed on the NASDAQ Capital Market under the symbol "ELTK."
-To continue to be listed on NASDAQ, we need to satisfy a number of conditions, including a minimum bid price for our ordinary shares of \$1.00 per share for a period of 30 consecutive business days.
-If we fail to comply with such requirement, we would have a period of 180 calendar days to achieve compliance by meeting the applicable standard for a minimum of ten consecutive business days (and in some cases, NASDAQ may require a company to maintain a bid price of at least \$1.00 per share for a period in excess of ten consecutive business days, but generally no more than 20 consecutive business days).
+To continue to be listed on NASDAQ, we need to satisfy a number of requirements, including a minimum bid price for our ordinary shares of \$1.00 per share for a period of 30 consecutive business days.
+If we fail to comply with such requirement, we would have a period of 180 calendar days to achieve compliance by meeting the applicable standard for a minimum of ten consecutive business days.
 If we are not deemed in compliance before the expiration of the 180 day compliance period, NASDAQ may afford us an additional 180 day compliance period, provided that on the 180th day of the first compliance period we have demonstrated that we meet all applicable standards for initial listing on the NASDAQ Capital Market (except the bid price requirement) based on our most recent public filings and market information.

 Our ordinary shares have experienced significant market price and volume fluctuations in the past and for certain periods have traded below the \$1.00 threshold requirement for continued trading.
-In 2011, the price of our ordinary shares ranged from \$0.91 to \$1.85 and the closing price of our ordinary shares on December 31, 2011 was \$1.30 per share.
+In 2012, the price of our ordinary shares ranged from \$0.87 to \$1.69 and the closing price of our ordinary shares on December 31, 2012 was \$1.10 per share.
 If we fail to meet the minimum bid price requirement, our share may be delisted from the NASDAQ Capital Market.
 If we are delisted from NASDAQ, trading in our ordinary shares would be conducted on a market where an investor would likely find it significantly more difficult to dispose of, or to obtain accurate quotations as to the value of, our ordinary shares.